Zilliqa/zilliqa-unity-sdk/README.md

 Assets/Scripts/ - scripts used by each of the prefabs plus general usage scripts;

+Install note:
-* Install note: in order to use this in your Unity3D project, don't forget to first unpack the Zilliqa-Unity3D-SDK-Additional-files.zip.
+In order to use this in your Unity3D project, don't forget to first unpack the Zilliqa-Unity3D-SDK-Additional-files.zip.

 .